-- the event of an emergency, the location of the well and provisions for access by emergency response entities. - e.
-A plan for minimizing negative impacts, including noise and vibration levels, air and water quality, odor levels, visual impacts, wildlife impacts, waste disposal and public safety. - f.
-A fire protection plan that is mutually acceptable to the operator and the Johnstown Fire Department or appropriate fire district that includes planned actions for possible emergency events and any other pertinent information.
-Prior to the application to the Town, a proposed fire protection plan and emergency response plan shall be submitted to and reviewed by the Johnstown Fire Department or appropriate fire district. - G. Review Criteria.
-In addition to all other general criteria in Section 17-2-8 for conditional use grant, the Planning Commission shall consider the following for oil and gas facilities: - 1.
+- a.
+The operator's and surface owner's names and addresses, copies of any required COGCC Form 2 and designation of agent, if applicable. - b.
+An operating plan. - c.
+A list of all permits or approvals obtained or yet to be obtained from local, state or federal agencies other than COGCC. - d.
+An emergency response plan that is mutually acceptable to the operator and the appropriate fire district that includes a list of local telephone number of public and private entities and individuals to be notified in the event of an emergency, the location of the well and provisions for access by emergency response entities. - e.
+A plan for minimizing negative impacts, including noise and vibration levels, air and water quality, odor levels, visual impacts, wildlife impacts, waste disposal, traffic and roadway impacts, and public safety. - f.
+A fire protection plan that is mutually acceptable to the operator and the appropriate fire district that includes planned actions for possible emergency events and any other pertinent information. - G. Review Criteria.
+In addition to all other general criteria in Section 17-2-7 for Use by Special Review, the Town shall consider the following for natural resource extraction and energy development facilities: - 1.
 The submittal of all necessary information demonstrates compliance with all federal, state and local laws and regulations regarding siting and operating facilities. - 2.
 The site plans demonstrate compliance with all standards in this Section. - 3.
-The site plan or any additional environmental mitigation plans meet the standards, guidelines and criteria for the specific location and context. - 4.
+The site plan or any additional mitigation plans meet the standards, guidelines and criteria for the specific location and context. - 4.
 No other conditions or circumstances exist that will undermine the intent of this Section. - H. Inspections.
-The holder or agent of the special review permit shall allow inspections of all wells and accessory equipment and structures by Town personnel at any reasonable hour. - 1.
-Failure to allow inspections for more than ten days shall result in scheduling a special review permit revocation hearing before the Planning Commission.
-The Planning Commission's decision on a special review permit revocation based on failure to allow inspections shall be final. - 2.
-Each year the operator of any producing oil or gas well shall provide the following to the Fire Chief: - a.
-Proof of insurance and bonding required by any Town, county, state or federal law or regulation - b.
-Certification of compliance with the conditions of this Section, the Uniform Building and Fire Codes, and other applicable regulations. - c.
-Annual inspection fees established by the Town to cover inspection costs.
-This fee shall be paid no later than February 1 for the preceding year.
-Wells which have been plugged and abandoned are exempt from the fee. - I. Defined Terms.
-The following terms used in this Section shall have the meaning given below.
-All terms not listed but that are defined in the Act, or in regulations by the COGCC or CDPHE authorized under the Act, shall defer to those definitions, and any conflicts resolved in favor of the state definitions.
-All other terms shall have their plain and ordinary meaning unless specifically defined for use throughout this Chapter in Article 11.
+The operator shall allow inspections of all facilities by Town personnel at any reasonable hour. - 1.
+Failure to allow inspections for more than ten days shall result in scheduling a Use by Special Review permit revocation hearing before the Town Council.
+The Town Council's decision on a Use by Special Review revocation based on failure to allow inspections shall be final. - 2.
+Each year the operator of any producing oil or gas well shall provide the following to the Town: - a.
+Proof of insurance and bonding required by any Town, county, state or federal law or regulation. - b.
+Certification of compliance with the conditions of this Section, the Uniform Building and Fire Codes, and other applicable regulations. - Annual inspection fees may be established by the Town to cover inspection costs.